sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 ## IT Picture - Long Term

-This is a working document to help the IT Strategy team create a picture of what IT will look in the **long term** for ESDC in line with the organization's [Vision](https://www.canada.ca/en/employment-social-development/news/2018/01/backgrounder_oldagesecurityoasautomaticenrolment.html).
+The IT Picture describes the state of IT at ESDC in **long term** to enable its Service Vision (TODO: link to ESDC's Service Vision).

 - [Modern Open Organization](#modern-open-organization)
   - [Lean IT Governance](#lean-it-governance)